tmukh/CustomerService-ChatBot/README.md

 # Customerservice Chatbot

-This project is a customer service chatbot that is built with MongoDB, Jupyter, NodeJS, Django, and React.
+This project is a customer service chatbot that is built with MongoDB, Jupyter, NodeJS, and React.
 The chatbot is designed to provide a conversational interface for users to interact with customer service representatives.

 ## Backend